betw/61040-portfolio/assignments/assignment3/composing_concepts.md

    The user of "UrlShortening" doesn't need to manually set the expiration time for a resource.
 That should be handeled internally.

-7. (????) **Fixed domain.** Suppose the application did not support alternative domain names, and always used a fixed one such as “bit.ly.”
+7. **Fixed domain.** Suppose the application did not support alternative domain names, and always used a fixed one such as “bit.ly.”
 How would you change the synchronizations to implement this?
 ```
 sync generate
-  when Request.shortenUrl (shortUrlBase)
+  when Request.shortenUrl (shortUrlBase: "bit.ly")
   then NonceGeneration.generate(context: shortUrlBase)

 sync register
   when
-    Request.shortenUrl (targetUrl, shortUrlBase)
+    Request.shortenUrl (targetUrl, shortUrlBase: "bit.ly")
     NonceGeneration.generate (): (nonce: ".ly")
   then UrlShortening.register (shortUrlSuffix: nonce, shortUrlBase: "bit", targetUrl)

 sync setExpiry
-  when UrlShortening.register (): (shortUrl)
+  when UrlShortening.register (): (shortUrl: "bit.ly")
   then ExpiringResource.setExpiry (resource: shortUrl, seconds: 3600)
 ```